kevindeyne/relayai/README.md

 ## Contributing

-Until version 1.0.0, there are no concrete plans to open up development to non-core team members.
+Until feature completion, there are no concrete plans to open up development to non-core team members.
 If you feel contributions are necessary, feel free to contact Kevin Deyne.
-Once version 1.0.0 is ready for production release, the project will be available open-source and development will be opened up in the interest of feature requests.
+Once feature complete and ready for beta release, the project will be available open-source and development will be opened up in the interest of feature requests, integrations and bugfixes.

 ## Authors